webbgroup/certified-aws-developer-associate-notes/4-aws-security/ssm.md

 ## Policies for Advanced Parameters

-- Allow asigning a TTL for a parameter to force updating or deleting sensitive data
+- Allow assigning a TTL for a parameter to force updating or deleting sensitive data
-- We can assing multiple policies at a time
+- We can assign multiple policies at a time

 ## SSM CLI